war1644/civitas/README.md

 ## Description

-Civitas is an empire-building game written in Javascript with the help of the [jQuery library](https://jquery.org/).
+Civitas is a free-to-play strategy empire-building browser game written in Javascript with the help of the [jQuery library](https://jquery.org/).
+Players develop and maintain their settlement from initial village to a fully grown metropolis, influencing and conquering the neighbouring settlements.

+There is no set goal, game is played on an infinite-round basis and there is a server component planned.
+The focus of the game is to manufacture and trade resources in order to raise the level of your city.

 <!--more-->